 What the 2018 Election Means for Higher Education

 When the 116th Congress is seated in January, political control will be divided, with Democrats holding a majority in the House and Republicans in the Senate.
 What does this mean for higher education?
 We asked a few NAS members to weigh in.
-Other articles in the series are, Focus on Reining in the American Bar Association, Time to Found a New University, The Dog That Didn't Bark, and Reform by Executive Order.
+Other essays include: Focus on Reining in the American Bar Association and Work, Federal Student Aid Reform and Free Speech, The Dog that Didn’t Bark, and Reform by Executive Order.